UNiXMIT/UNiXMF/kb/winSchedulerHeap.md

 When the program is invoked repeatedly throughout the day, the non-interactive desktop heap becomes exhausted.
 At that point, the runtime cannot allocate the memory required to initialize, and exits with RTS 105.
 Interactive console sessions draw from a separate heap and are therefore unaffected.

+> **Important**
+> - Back up the registry before modifying it.
+The registry can then be restored, if a problem occurs.
+> - Under normal circumstances, don't increase the size of the desktop heap.
+Only increase it when necessary.

 Increase the desktop heap size for non-interactive sessions by modifying the following registry value:

 **Key:** `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\SubSystems`